YoungsAppWorkshop/dev-note/study/head-first-series/design-patterns/CH01_STRATEGY_PATTERN.md

 # Chapter 1.
 Intro to Design Patterns: Welcome to Design Patterns

 Someone has already solved your problems.
 Instead of code reuse, with patterns you get experience reuse.

+## The Strategy Pattern

+**The Strategy Pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 ## The Problem